greenelab/connectivity-search-manuscript/manuscript.md

 which is a specific pair of source degree (in this case, the source compound's count of CbG edges) and target degree (in this case, the target gene's count of GpPW edges).
 On the left, metrics are reported for the unpermuted hetnet and on the right for the 200 permuted hetnets.
-Hence, each cell on right summarizes 200 times the number of DWPCs as the corresponding cell on the left.
+Hence, each cell on the right summarizes 200 times the number of DWPCs as the corresponding cell on the left.
 The colormap is row normalized, such that its intensity peaks for the maximum value of each metric across the unpermuted and permuted values.
 Gray indicates null values.
 ](https://github.com/greenelab/connectivity-search-analyses/raw/15f1925c0481d8e6bab8b0931f48f2fad388c68c/explore/degree-group-analyses.png){#fig:degree-group-metrics}